- Home

 - Open Mochi and create a new deck

-- Click "Import" and select your downloaded file
+- Click “Import” and select your downloaded file (.mochi, CSV, or Markdown)

-- Choose the appropriate import settings
+- For CSV/Markdown: choose the appropriate import settings and review the cards

 - Start studying with your new deck